diegoiast/qtedit4/hack.md

    `git push github` to publish your modifications.
 1. You shuld also modify the main `CMakeLists.txt` for the app, to use your repo until upstream takes your patch.

+Alternativelly, there is a script called `get-code.sh` which will pull all cmake dependencies into `lib`.
+You then need to run cmake with QTEDIT4_WORK_OFFLINE defined.
+Now, you will see the 3rd party sources in lib, as normal git repos.

 ## Coding standards